liferay/liferay-docs/discover/deployment/articles/08-liferay-enterprise-search/07-upgrading-to-elasticsearch-6.markdown

 # Upgrading to Elasticsearch 6

-Elasticsearch 6 is supported for Digital Enterprise subscribers running Fix Pack XX or later, and for Community Edition users running 7.0 CE GA 6 or greater.
+Elasticsearch 6 is supported for Digital Enterprise subscribers running Fix Pack 42 or later, and for Community Edition users running 7.0 CE GA 6 or greater.
 If you're not already running a remote Elasticsearch 2.x server, follow the [installation guide](/discover/deployment/-/knowledge_base/7-0/installing-elasticsearch) to install
 Elasticsearch 6 and the [configuration guide](/discover/deployment/-/knowledge_base/7-0/configuring-elasticsearch-for-liferay-0) to configure the Elasticsearch adapter.
 In this article, learn to upgrade an existing Elasticsearch 2.x